CircuitVerse/Blog/content/posts/prerna-gsoc23-final-report.md

 #### A way for the circuit to recover from errors if the erroneous component is removed

  In this, I have implemented a state machine.
 So, Now whenever an uncaught exception error occurs in the simulator, the state of the simulator transitions from normal to an error state.
-All tabs from which the user can add new components remain hidden while the simulator is in the error state.
-Once the user removes the erroneous component, all tabs become visible again, and the simulator returns to the normal state.
+All the tabs from which the user can add new component will remain hidden until the simulator is in the error state.
+Once the user removes the erroneous component, all the tabs become visible again, and the simulator returns to the normal state.

 #### Identify the currently selected component and modify that component's object